Machinery & Equipment Appraisals

 The least utilized approach to value for machinery & equipment is the income approach.
 This approach is applicable when an income & expense stream can be identified (and isolated) for the subject asset or grouping of assets.
 This approach considers the value of an asset or grouping of assets in relation to present value of the future economic benefits derived from ownership.
 This is normally measured by capitalizing the future benefits into an indication of value.

 Depending upon the situation surrounding a valuation and the data available.
-We will help you sort through this methodology to a clear understanding of the value to be estimated and the approaches to be applied.
+My associates and I will help you sort through this methodology to a clear understanding of the value to be estimated and the approaches to be applied.

-The types of data we utilize in the performance of machinery & equipment and business personal property appraisals vary widely depending upon the specific appraisal problem.
+The types of data utilized in the performance of machinery & equipment and business personal property appraisals vary widely depending upon the specific appraisal problem.
 These sources include the following.

 ● Prices recently paid for similar items.